Stocks Rally After Biden Infrastructure Boost - UrduPoint

 "There is no doubt that these markets are addicted to stimulus, and any news which has stimulus inside it, is welcomed by market players with open arms," noted Naeem Aslam, chief market analyst at AvaTrade.

-While there is growing concern that the fast recovery will fan inflation and force banks to tighten their ultra-loose monetary policies, observers remain confident that stocks will press higher this year.
+While there is growing concern that a fast recovery will fan inflation and force banks to tighten their ultra-loose monetary policies, observers remain confident that stocks will press higher this year.

+"It has been a positive start to April and the second quarter from a risk point of view, with US indices surging," said analyst Fawad Razaqzada at ThinkMarkets.

+The rebound in the US manufacturing sector was picking up pace in March, according to the latest survey data, helped boost sentiment.

-But in an indication that the government spending to prop up the recovery is needed, new applications for jobless benefits in the US jumped last week, reversing most of the improvement in the prior week when the total dipped below 700,000 for the first time since the pandemic shuttered the US economy.
+New applications for jobless benefits in the US jumped last week, however, reversing most of the improvement in the prior week when the total dipped below 700,000 for the first time since the pandemic shuttered the US economy.

 Continuing claims continued to fall modestly, however.